VDNT11NULL/Anime-Nexus/Readme.md

 - **Automation**: Jenkins and Docker DinD streamline CI/CD, minimizing manual effort and enabling rapid iteration.

 ## Getting Started
-1. Clone the repository:
    ```bash
    git clone https://github.com/VDNT11NULL/Anime-Nexus.git
    ```
-2. Set up GCP credentials and configure `config.yaml` for bucket access.
-3. Run the pipeline via Jenkins at `http://localhost:8082` or execute each stage manually.
-4. Access the web app at `http://34.16.69.107`.

-- `NOTE` : The web application may not be accessible via the external IP due to cloud billing constraints.
-You can deploy it on your own GKE cluster or use the provided Docker image for local or alternative hosting.